gameboy9/FF4FalconDive/README.md

 To see differences between Free Enterprise and Falcon Dive, please see this Google Sheet:  https://docs.google.com/spreadsheets/d/1lULu47K_qzDfWUxVXHlzmDaYO1RL7CbF3A2cvBa1OXk/edit?usp=sharing

+## Installation
+You will need to download both GameAssets.zip and FF4FalconDive.zip.
+To install, give the program the location of your GameAssets.zip file, as well as the location of the Final Fantasy IV Pixel Remaster directory.
+You'll click on "Extract" to extract GameAssets.zip into the appropriate directory, and then you can set your options, click "Randomize!" and you're ready to play!

+To revert back to vanilla, all you have to do is click "Revert to vanilla", which will delete everything randomizer related from the Steam directory, and you're all set!

 ### Creator, Design, and Programming
 gameboyf9